jyjoshi/makemore/Notes.md

 As it is using training more efficiently not wasting the time to squash the weights to the right values: Hockey stick nature of loss over iterations, the stick is not that useful (Could be a few thousand iterations)

-- Activations:
+### Activations

 - We want to control the activations
 - Shouldn't be squashed to zero or explode to infeasible values
 - We want a roughly gaussian activation
 - How do we scale the weights and biases so that everything is as controlled as possible (kaiming initialization)

-- Normalization:
+### Normalization

 - Batch Normalization: Probably came out first
 - A layer which can be sprinkled throughout the net wherever linearity is present.
 Before activations.
 - It leads to Centering of the inputs to the next layer by coupling of all examples
 - Due to this centering effect, individual biases loose the value and hence we require two new parameters for the batchNorm layer
 - bngain and bnbias
 - Our final equation on the output of the batchnorm layer looks like this: bngain \* (batch normalization) + bnBias

 Normalization Causes huge amounts of bugs, becuase it couples examples vertically in the neural net Avoid it as much as possible, but seems to be super powerful